collective/collective.listusers/docs/README.rst

 Search form for listing users
 =============================

-Search form queries users via PAS, user could be from source_users as well as ldap.
+A Plone 4 add-on to queries users via PAS, user could be from source_users as well as ldap.

 An alphabetical list of groups is to be presented in multiple columns